conkerns/message_app/README.md

 # Readme

+## Setup

+The application was compiled and tested in Java 8 (1.8.0_181).
+The app uses Maven as a dependency manager.

+## Modules
+The main pom file is used to group modules that make up the application as a whole and provide unified dependency management and versioning for all of them.
+- app - contains the entry class for the whole application in the form of the main method.
+It unifies other modules to create the application and builds the runnable jar
+- domain - contains domain model class(es) and interfaces to connect the web layer with the service layer
+- persistence - contains the entity model classes and database repositories
+- service - contains the business logic layer, mapping and validation
+- web - contains the web endpoints definitions, top level error handling and request/response model classes

 ## API

 The application exposes 6 endpoints.
 When the application is running they can be explored via the swagger page available at `http://localhost:9000/posting-service/swagger-ui.html`.
 All the endpoints should be prefixed with `http://localhost:9000/posting-service`.